Vivian Balakrishnan: Political career

 Balakrishnan made his political debut in the 2001 general election as part of the five-member PAP team contesting in Holland–Bukit Panjang GRC and won by an uncontested walkover.
 He was subsequently appointed Minister of State for National Development, and Chairman of the Remaking Singapore Committee in 2002.
 He was later appointed Senior Minister of State for Trade and Industry in 2004.

 In 2004, Balakrishnan was appointed acting Minister for Community Development, Youth and Sports.
 He was made a full member of the Cabinet in 2005.

-During the 2006 general election, Balakrishnan was part of a five-member PAP team led by Lim Swee Say, contesting in Holland–Bukit Timah GRC and won by an uncontested walkover.
+During the 2006 general election, Balakrishnan was part of a five-member PAP team led by Lim Swee Say, contesting in Holland–Bukit Timah GRC and won with a walkover.

 During a Committee of Supply debate in Parliament on 9 March 2007 regarding the estimates of expenditure for the Ministry of Community Development, Youth and Sports (MCYS), an MP for Jalan Besar GRC, Lily Neo asked Balakrishnan whether the ministry would consider raising the Public Assistance rates for the purpose of ensuring recipients are able to have three meals a day, to which Balakrishnan replied with "How much do you want?
 Do you want three meals in a hawker centre, food court or restaurant?"

-As Minister for Community Development, Youth and Sports, Balakrishnan raised the public assistance scheme from $260 for a single-person household in 2007, to $400 for a single-person household in 2011.
+In 2011, Balakrishnan raised the public assistance scheme from $260 in 2007 to $400 for a single-person household.

-During the 2011 general election, Balakrishnan led the four-member PAP team which includes Liang Eng Hwa, Christopher de Souza and Sim Ann contesting in Holland–Bukit Timah GRC and won 60.1% of the vote.
+During the 2011 general election, Balakrishnan led a four-member PAP team which includes Liang Eng Hwa, Christopher de Souza and Sim Ann contesting in Holland–Bukit Timah GRC and won 60.1% of the vote.
 This was the first time Holland–Bukit Timah GRC were being contested since its formation in 2001.

 During the political campaign for the 2011 general election, Balakrishnan said that the candidates from the Singapore Democratic Party (SDP) did not have any plans for the constituency, and their selection of Holland–Bukit Timah GRC was an opportunistic act.
 He suggested that they were trying to suppress a certain YouTube video featuring a member of their team and that it raised questions about their agenda and motivation.
 It was later discovered that the video included Vincent Wijeysingha at a forum discussing issues surrounding gay rights and section 377A of the Penal Code in Singapore.
 The PAP team issued a statement asking the SDP team whether they were pursuing a "gay agenda".
 The SDP denied it, saying that they were not pursuing the gay agenda and the issue was put to rest.
 The PAP drew criticism from internet users in Singapore for their election strategy.